satellite-image-deep-learning/techniques/README.md

 # satellite-image-deep-learning
-This document lists resources for performing deep learning on satellite imagery.
+This page lists resources for performing deep learning on satellite imagery.
 To a lesser extent classical Machine learning (e.g. random forests) are also discussed, as are classical image processing techniques.
 Note there is a huge volume of academic literature published on these topics, and this repository does not seek to index them all but rather list approachable resources with published code that will benefit both the research *and* developer communities.
-If you find this work useful please give it a star and considering following me on the platforms below, thanks!
+If you find this work useful please give it a star and consider sponsoring it.
+You can also follow me on the platforms below where I aim to post daily updates on my new discoveries.
+Thanks!

 <!-- markdown-link-check-disable -->
 [![Twitter Follow](https://img.shields.io/twitter/follow/robmarkcole?label=Follow)](https://twitter.com/robmarkcole)